 This study presents the first application of the circular diffusion model to continuous report memory data.
 Unlike other applications of continuous-outcome models in the literature, the circular diffusion model allows the precision of the empirical distribution of decision outcomes to be decomposed into psychologically meaningful components via Equation 1.
 This equation shows that empirical precision depends jointly on the quality of the information in the stimulus and the amount of evidence needed for a response.
 The theoretically relevant quantity is the quality of the evidence entering the decision process, and this can only be obtained using a model-based analysis, like the circular diffusion model provides.

-When we analyzed group level data, we found a fast error pattern in the joint distribution of RTs and error (i.e. less accurate responses were associated with shorter RTs).
-The diffusion model is able to account for a fast error pattern by allowing trial-to-trial variability in the criterion (a) of the diffusion process, and so we incorporated this into all of the models.
-At an individual level however, there was no fast error pattern (refer to flat quantiles in quantile-quantile plot).

-Participants varied greatly in how they responded to the task.
-There appear to be three distinct groups of participants based on responses to the task.
-Some participants (1, 9, 13, 15) have very low memory precision (response error for 1 and 13 don’t significantly deviate from uniformity), and are not very diagnostic of model performance.
-On the other extreme, participant 10 is also qualitatively distinct from the rest of the participants, with a pattern of extremely precise responses with very long RTs.
-For this participant, all models struggle to account for the peak of the response error distribution, because they are trying to simultaneously capture the slow RTs.
-Performance also varies between the remaining 14 participants, but they are at least engaging with the task at similar latencies and with non-zero precision.

 Conclusion

 This study represents the first attempt to model RT data alongside response error in a source memory task with continuous report outcomes.
 We used the circular diffusion model, which provides for an elaborated account of decision-making, to fit joint RT and error data.
 This allowed for more constrained analysis than previous studies which accounted only for response error.
 We found evidence supporting the existence of a threshold in source retrieval, corroborating the overall conclusion of Harlow and Donaldson (2013).